Karanxa/kritak/README.md

 ## Game Overview

-The game consists of six levels of increasing difficulty that teach different aspects of AI security and prompt engineering.
+The game consists of six levels of increasing difficulty that teach different aspects of GenAI security.
+Good luck.